Some posts contain compensated links. Please read this disclaimer for more info.

 Čulig Rural House& Winery – Vrhovac 68 L, 47280 Ozalj, Croatia

 Oh, what fun!
-This small, but seriously cool, fence kept my Little Donkey amused for some time.
+This small but seriously cool fence kept my Little Donkey amused for some time.
 And okay, I’ll admit that I had some fun playing on it, too.

 Just 10 kilometers from Karlovac and a stone’s throw from Ozalj is the small village of Jaškovo.
 It’s in this unassuming village that you’ll find one of Croatia’s best lamb restaurants, Žganjer.
 Most famous for their spit-roasted lamb, there is no doubt that lamb is king at Žganjer.

-I should also note the menu has a wide variety of other foods, including poultry, pork, beef, game and some outstanding charcuterie, which is also prepared by the restaurant using local produce.
+I should also note the menu has a wide variety of other foods, including poultry, pork, beef, game, and some outstanding charcuterie, which is also prepared by the restaurant using local produce.
 My personal favorite was the delicious devenice (blood sausage).
 In fact, almost everything the restaurant serves is sourced locally.
-The wines are from Vivodina wine region, fruit and vegetables come from their garden or other producers in Jaškovo, and they even have locally milled polenta.
+The wines are from the Vivodina wine region, fruit and vegetables come from their garden or other producers in Jaškovo, and they even have locally milled polenta.

 What Did We Eat For Dinner?